Nice to meet you.

 5. Improve the process

-Seeing as you’ve documented the process you’re optimizing, testing the changes are easy.
+Seeing as you’ve documented the process you’re optimizing, testing the changes is easy.
 Just make a copy of the documented process, adjust it as necessary, and then get the usual process users to follow the process with the changes.

 Once they’ve done so, gather their feedback to see whether the adjustments have had a positive impact or not.
 With the changes that were deemed as a success, you’ll want to deploy, deploy, deploy!